preemware/blacktoolin/README.md

 # Requirements
 - Python 2 or 3
-- An operating system (tested on Arch and Manjaro)
+- An Arch Linux operating system

 # Installation
 ```